orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 If you only need Form Runner and are happy with deploying only one form per portlet, and if you want a simple configuration UI to set this up, then the proxy portlet is for you.
 Otherwise, you will have to look into the [full portlet](../../form-runner/link-embed/liferay-full-portlet.md).

 This guide describes how to install, administer and use the Form Runner proxy portlet.

-_NOTE: As of Orbeon Forms 4.0, this feature has been tested with Liferay 6.0 and 6.1._

 ![Controls form through the Liferay proxy portlet](images/liferay-proxy-controls.png)